toombs-caeman/dotfiles/toybox/toylang.md

 # novel ideas?
 * embed sqlite in the language
+* afford efficient 'array of structs'<->'struct of arrays' memory packing.
 * if pair expects an expression but gets a newline, whitespace become significant like python. the resulting block has type block. blocks are implicitly a function of zero arguments, but also evaluate when cast to another type.